First time taking a course on Canvas?

-ASAM 40, The Chinese American Community (Online Course)
+ASAM 40, The Chinese American Community (Fully Online, on CANVAS)

 After examining early Chinese settlement we will work our way into today's Chinese American Communities.
 As a class, we will attempt to answer the following questions: Who is Chinese America?
 What are the issues/conflicts that this community faces?
 How has the community evolved?